Current & Forthcoming Titles

 DAVID SEARCY is the author of the novels Ordinary Horror, and Last Things.
 Searcy’s first book of non-fiction, Shame and Wonder, was published by Random House.
 His next book, The Tiny Bee That Hovers at the Center of the World was published by Random House in July 2021.

 DANZY SENNA’s internationally bestselling first novel, Caucasia (1998) made her one of today’s most timely and respected literary voices, consistently challenging our culture’s defined states of race, class, and gender norms.
 Caucasia won the Stephen Crane Award for Best New Fiction and the American Library Association’s Alex Award, and has been translated into a dozen languages.
 A recipient of a Whiting Writers Award, Senna is also the author of the memoir, Where Did You Sleep Last Night?, the story collection You Are Free (2011), and the novels Symptomatic (2004) and New People (2017).
 She lives in Los Angeles where she is a Professor of English and Creative Writing at the University of Southern California.
-Her next novel, Colored Television, is forthcoming from Riverhead in July 2024.
+Her next novel, Colored Television, was published by Riverhead in July 2024, and is an indie bestseller.

 TRACY K. SMITH is a Pulitzer Prize-winning poet, memoirist, editor, translator and opera librettist.
 She served as the 22nd Poet Laureate of the United States from 2017-19, during which time she spearheaded American Conversations: Celebrating Poetry in Rural Communities with the Library of Congress, launched the American Public Media podcast The Slowdown, and edited the anthology American Journal: Fifty Poems for Our Time.
 Smith is the author of five poetry collections (all published by Graywolf Press): Such Color: New and Selected Poems, which received the 2022 New England Book Award; Wade in the Water, recipient of the 2018 Anisfield-Wolf Book Award; Life on Mars, which won the 2012 Pulitzer Prize; Duende, winner of the 2006 James Laughlin Award of the Academy of American Poets; and The Body’s Question, which received the 2003 Cave Canem Prize.
 Her memoir, Ordinary Light (Alfred A Knopf), was a finalist for the 2015 National Book Award in nonfiction.
 She is the co-translator (with Changtai Bi) of My Name Will Grow Wide like a Tree: Selected Poems of Yi Lei, which was a finalist for the 2021 Griffin Poetry Prize; and co-editor (with John Freeman) of There’s a Revolution Outside, My Love: Letters from a Crisis.
 To Free the Captives: A Plea for the American Soul will be published by Alfred A. Knopf in November 2023.
 Followed by a biography of Lucille Clifton, to be published by Penguin Press in 2025.